 “What I love most about working at the Community Foundation is the idea that through our work, we have an impact on so many lives.
-It truly is humbling!” – Christine Meek, Vice President of Grantmaking
+It truly is humbling!” – Christine Meek, Vice President of Nonprofit Excellence

 Christine grew up in the East Allen area with lots of pets.
-Christine now has a 16 year old opinionated Persian cat named Boris.
+Christine shares her home with a 16 lb. black ball of fur ironically named Pee Wee.
 She loves attending art festivals and collecting paintings and functional pieces from local artists.
 She also collects smashed pennies from when she travels; she even stopped on the Indiana Toll Road once to make one at their plaza.